Hollywood Walk of Fame

 Find the perfect hotel near Hollywood Walk of Fame, Mann's Chinese Theater and other top Hollywood Boulevard attractions.
 The Studio City Court Yard Hotel/Hollywood, California offers a friendly, relaxing atmosphere for vacationers and executive travelers conveniently close to the Hollywood Walk of Fame and Hollywood attractions, shopping at the Beverly Center, the Los Angeles Convention Center, NBC Studios, Warner Brothers Studios and Universal Studios theme park.
-Home to a wide array of complimentary amenities, enjoy free breakfast each morning and free parking as a guest of our Hollywood/Studio City, California hotel.
+Home to a wide array of complimentary amenities, enjoy free parking as a guest of our Hollywood/Studio City, California hotel.

 Mann's Chinese Theatre in Hollywood, California.